ITPNYU/clock-club/Microcontroller_Time_Setting_Methods/readme.md

 Setting the time on any microcontroller-driven clock is an important task, one most people avoid when planning the clock.
 This repo offers a couple of solutions to the problem of setting the time.

+ If you're using the Nano 33 IoT, the MKR series Arduinos, or any of the microcontrollers with the ARM M0+ processor, the [Arduino RTC library](https://www.arduino.cc/en/Reference/RTC) does a good job as well.

- Michael Margolis' [Time library](https://www.arduino.cc/reference/en/libraries/time/) (now maintained by Paul Stoffregen) contains an example which uses the POSIX epoch string to set the time as a single number.
-Paul's Time library is the easiest way to deal with time if you're using a microcontroller with no realtime clock.
+There are a few other Time libraries as well.
+Michael Margolis' [Time library](https://www.arduino.cc/reference/en/libraries/time/) (now maintained by Paul Stoffregen) is an way to deal with time if you're using a microcontroller with no realtime clock.
 It can also handle external realtime clocks as well.

- If you're using the Nano 33 IoT, the MKR series Arduinos, or any of the microcontrollers with the ARM M0+ processor, the [Arduino RTC library](https://www.arduino.cc/en/Reference/RTC) does a good job as well.
+Adafruit's [RTCLib](https://github.com/adafruit/RTClib), a fork of JeeLabs' RTC lib, is also very good and works with a number of different RTCs.

 There are a few ways of setting a realtime clock once you have one: